-Μ. Form of Official Zoning Maps.
-Official Zoning Maps, adopted at the time of this Ordinance and as subsequently adopted or amended shall be identified by the signature of the Chairman of the County Board, attested to by the County Clerk and shall bear the seal of the County under the following language: "This is to certify that this is an official Zoning Man, adopted on the day of
+IVI.
+Form of Official Zonnig Maps.
+Official Zoning Maps, adopted at the time of this Ordinance and as subsequently adopted or amended shall be identified by the signature of the Chairman of the County Board, attested to by the County Clerk and shall bear the seal of the County under the following language: "This is to certify that this is an official Zoning Map, adopted on theday of by action of the Board of County Commissioners pursuant to the Comprehensive Zoning Ordinance of